-During 2010 the Partnership received a capital contribution of €1,330,249 from the Limited Partner.
-In 2013 the Partnership received an additional capital contribution of €171,558 from the Limited Partner which became due following an additional payment of a tax refund to the Limited Partner.
-The additional capital contribution has been recognised in the statement of changes in partners' equity and was a receivable as at 31st December 2012.
+During 2010 the Partnership received a capital contribution of epsilon1,330,249 from the Limited Partner.
+In 2013 the Partnership received an additional capital contribution of epsilon171,558 from the Limited Partner which became due following an additional payment of a tax refund to the Limited Partner.